AleMaMi/Log/README.md

 The `verboseLevel` parameter defines threshold to produce more verbose output.
 At this moment the only difference is the `debugDescription` is used prior to `description` if possible.
 Otherwise the regular `description` is used, if present.

+The `printer` closure parameter allow to define how the output string should be shown.
+This could be used to redirect output to any stream, logger facility etc.